-Beyond that, an intriguing metaresearch trend is how few UBI studies address labor market effects, and when they do, how broadly those studies define labor market effects.
+Beyond that, one intriguing meta-research trend is how few of these studies address labor market effects, and how broadly they define the labor market effects.
 Most of the studies look at overall labor market equilibrium at most, and do not delve into a more nuanced analysis of, for example, number of hours worked, people moving in and out of full-time jobs and contract work, changing types of work, changing quality of life, and so on.
-Only one paper, on the conditional cash transfer program in Mexico, covers these areas with nuance.
+Only one paper on the conditional cash transfer program in Mexico in the list covers these areas with nuance.
 We hope to see more comprehensive research on labor effects of a basic income in the future.

 Universal basic income is one of several terms used to describe a system of regular and unconditional direct cash payments for all individuals in a given country or region.
 There are three important criteria which a basic income usually satisfies.
 First, it is given universally within a predefined community, which means treatment is not means-tested and is not meant for only a subsection of the community selected based on certain criteria.
 Second, the cash payments must be large enough to support a decent standard of living in the pre-defined community.
 Third, it usually constitutes a long-term stream of transfers to support the living needs of its recipients over a sizeable duration.

 In recent years, a wide range of public, non-profit, and private actors have brought renewed attention to this concept, particularly its viability in the United States and other developed countries.
 The impact of a universal basic income is multi-dimensional—it can affect one’s consumption, work, physical and mental health, education and social relationships.
 It also has wide-reaching macroeconomic effects, potentially impacting economic growth, labor market outcomes and public finance.